How Black Sails Blends Fiction & Real History

 In terms of the backstory given for Long John Silver and Flint’s treasure, there is enough surface-level information in the books to make the story work.
 However, when developing a TV show there is not enough substance there.
 That is why blending the fictional story and history is such a brilliant idea.

-So just how accurate is Black Sails?
+So just what is the historical accuracy of Black Sails?

 By turning the real-life figures into characters and having them interact with Silver and Cook while maintaining their own story arc it fleshes out the story and builds a bigger universe.
 For example Jack Rackham and Anne Bonnies relationship.
 Charles Vain trying to live up to the reputation of his mentor and father figure black beard.
 It all blends perfectly with the story of Silver and Cook and the Urca de Lima gold.